 From the beginning, HMO’s were pioneers in offering a range of services for detection of disease and programs to promote wellness.

 Obamacare includes these as essential health benefits and provides many services such as annual physicals, screenings, tests, vaccinations, and laboratory services at no extra charge to consumers.

 Managed Care and Indemnity Insurance

-The doctors and providers would be under contract to the HMO to charge agreed fees and perform agreed types of services.
+Likewise, the doctors and facilities would be under contract with the HMO network to charge agreed-upon fees and perform agreed types of services.

-The roles included specialists and primary care doctors.
-The primary care doctor had authority to refer the patient to specialists.

 The Primary Care Physician

-The HMO works through a primary care physician that undertakes to get and keep an overview of the patient’s health.
-The primary care physician then provides referrals to other doctors and specialists as he or she determines necessary for the patient’s care.
+The HMO works through a primary care physician that keeps an overview of the patient’s health.
+A primary care physician then provides referrals to other doctors and specialists determined as necessary for the patient’s care.

-The primary care physician is an integral part of the HMO service system.
-The PCP can be an active partner in health decisions by urging or suggesting treatment options.
-Referrals to specialists can get answers to medical concerns.
-Referrals can lead to extensive treatment when needed.
+The primary care physician (PCP) is an integral part of the HMO service system.
+The PCP functions as an active partner in promoting good health by prescribing treatments and directing patients to doctors with greater expertise.

 Patients need a referral from their primary care physician to use in-network specialists.
 Managed use of resources is a key difference between HMO and other types of medical care providers.